Tyson Fury vs. Arslanbek Makhmudov odds, prediction: Picks for April 11 fight from proven boxing expert

 Tyson Fury vs. Arslanbek Makhmudov prop bets

-One of of Nagel's picks: He likes the fight to go Over 7.5 rounds (-110).
+One of of Nagel's picks: He likes the fight to go Over the total number of rounds.
 Both fighters are hanging on to their boxing careers.
 For Fury, he is looking to get back on track and has gone over eight rounds in five of his last six fights.
 Makhmudov has gone over eight rounds in two of his last three fights.
 The only one he didn't, he won in a first-round TKO.

 "As such, it will shock no one if Fury 34-2-1 (24 KOs) appears out of shape and possibly dismissive of his opponent, but Makhmudov 21-2 (19 KOs) is such a tailor-made foe, for what is essentially a glorified public appearance for Fury before his adoring hometown fans, that none of this should matter," Nagel said.
 See Nagel's other picks at SportsLine.